Subplot Ideas: Enriching Your Main Plot with Layers

 Little Women by Louisa May Alcott: Jo’s writing career subplot highlights ambition and independence, and how uphill it is to champion both as a woman living in her era.

-Jane Eyre by Charlotte Brontë: The mystery of the woman in the attic builds suspense and connects to bigger themes, such as the dark side of marriage-as-ownership.
-Erasure, repression.
+Jane Eyre by Charlotte Brontë: The mystery of the woman in the attic builds suspense.
+It connects to bigger themes, such as the dark side of power dynamics between men and women.

 Where to Find Subplot Ideas

-Where can you find subplot ideas that will add intrigue and texture to stories?
+How can you find subplot ideas that make your story deeper and more interesting?

 • Compare and contrast themes.
-If one character chooses selfishness, perhaps have another act selflessly to highlight the tension between values
+If one character is selfish, maybe another is selfless to highlight the tension between values

 • Explore secondary character goals.
-What does a side character want that might help — or hurt — the main character’s journey?
+What does a side character want that helps or hinders the main character’s journey?

-• Mirror the protagonist’s arc.
+• Mirror the main character’s arc.
 Create a subplot where another character faces a similar challenge but makes a different choice

-• Add a romantic entanglement.
+• Add a romantic arc.
 Romance can soften a heavy plot or add emotional risk, especially if it tests loyalties

-• Use family or generational conflict.
-Introduce tension with parents, siblings, or legacy issues that shape decisions or fuel rebellion.
+• Use family conflict.
+Create tension with parents, siblings.
 The TV series Succession did this expertly

-• Introduce a hidden secret.
-A character hiding something important creates suspense and potential betrayal
+• Reveal a secret.
+A character hiding something important creates suspense

-What’s your go-to place to find subplot ideas?
-Comment your thoughts below!
+Where do you find subplot ideas?
+Comment below!

 What Authors Say about Subplots